JoeFu/alportal-document/docs/version-control/README.md

 ## Workflow

-- New issue is created on Github for a new feature/bug
+- New issue is created on GitHub for a new feature/bug
 - Create a new branch for the feature/bug
 - Commit changes for that feature/bug to that new branch
 - Once complete, submit a pull request to merge that branch into the master branch